awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 + Create an IAM role with the specified IAM policies to allow Systems Manager to perform automation tasks on your Amazon EC2 instances and verify that you meet the prerequisites to use Systems Manager\.
 For more information, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *AWS Identity and Access Management User Guide*\.
 + [Select the option for how you want the automation to be run](#automated-execution-option)\.
 The options for execution are **Simple execution**, **Rate control**, **Multi\-account and Region**, and **Manual execution**\.
 For more information about these options, see [Execution options](#automated-execution-option)\.
 + The Amazon EC2 instance must use Windows Server 2008 R2 or later and SQL Server 2008 or later\.
 + Verify that SSM Agent is installed on your instance\.
-For more information, see [Installing and configuring SSM Agent on Amazon EC2 instances for Windows Server](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-win.html)\.
+For more information, see [Working with SSM Agent on Amazon EC2 instances for Windows Server](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-win.html)\.
 + Verify that the instance has 20 GB of free disk space in the instance boot disk\.
 + For instances that use a Bring Your Own License \(BYOL\) SQL Server version, the following additional prerequisites apply:
   + Provide an Amazon EBS snapshot ID that includes the target SQL Server installation media\.
 To do this: